Terms & Conditions

 2.0) All our products are supplied for DIY assembly, fitting, and finishing and we must assume that you have the relevant technical proficiency and common sense to undertake the assembly, fitting, and finishing of our products.
 You should seek professional help where you feel unable to perform the tasks required for our products.
 All our products contain both large, small, and in some cases heavy panels.
 Once fully assembled our products can be very heavy and will require assistance to place correctly.
 Our fitting kits contain all parts to assemble your product and should be checked against the plans to ensure you have everything required.
 If you are missing any fittings, we will ensure that these are sent to you in a timely fashion.
 We do not supply finishing products but can offer advice on suitable products to finish your project.
 In most cases and for simple products the tools required is very minimal and should be in any DIY’ers toolkit.
 Some large and more complex products may require additional tools and it is your responsibility to supply and use these in a safe manner.
 In all cases, it is imperative that small fittings are kept away from children and pets and that the work area is kept clean, tidy, and safe at all times.

 2.1) Painting.
 We do not offer a painting service and all panels should be (at minimum) finished in the following way.
 2 x coats of quality water or oil-based primer/undercoat, denibbing between coats.
 2 x coats of quality water or oil-based topcoat.
 All applications to the manufacturer’s specification.
 All sides and edges should be painted to balance the panel.
-The jointing parts (the mortise and tenon and any fixing holes) should not be painted as this will not allow the assembled of the cabinetry due to tolerances.
+The jointing parts (the mortise and tenon and any fixing holes) should not be painted as this will not allow the assembly of the cabinetry due to tolerances.